aguirre-matteo/mtp-tui/README.md

 ```

 # Known issues
-At the date of writing this guide, there're is no easy way to mount a phone without root permissions.
+At the date of writing this guide, there're is no easy way to mount a MTP device without root permissions.
 There are also some bugs regarding to LIBMTP and Jmtpfs, and this app throws an exception when trying to
 run it without `sudo`, so the best option for now is to use `sudo` along the `-u` flag.